 An NF Instance of an NF Service Producer may expose several service instances of the same NF Service (e.g., an UDM instance may expose several service instances of the "Nudm_SubscriberDataManagement" service).

-An NF Service Consumer or SCP may discover, via NRF Nnrf_NFDiscovery service, all available NF Service Instances for a given NF Service and select one of them.
+An NF Service Consumer may discover, while an SCP shall be able to discover, via NRF Nnrf_NFDiscovery service, all available NF Service Instances for a given NF Service and select one of them.